-The purpose of this paper is to provide a comprehensive review of extant literature related to practices used to identify and serve ELs for GT education services by addressing the following research questions:
+The purpose of this article is to provide a comprehensive review of extant literature related to practices used to identify and serve ELs for GT education services by addressing the following research questions:

-- 1. What empirical and theoretical/descriptive research exists on how to identify ELs for school GT programs? - 2.
-What are the current identification and participation rates of ELs in school GT programs? - 3.
-What are suggested services and strategies for serving ELs in school GT programs?
+Research Question 1: What empirical and theoretical/descriptive research exists on how to identify ELs for school GT programs?

+Research Question 2: What are the current identification and participation rates of ELs in school GT programs?

+Research Question 3: What are suggested services and strategies for serving ELs in school GT programs?